 The obvious question here is if someone does not know everyone in his group, who gave him the right to be the group’s spokesperson?
 Worse, what right does he have to tell others of the imposters amongst them?
 This is one of more curious aspects of nation-state identities, that the vast majority of people who feel strongly about their country’s identity will never ever meet.
 Imagine, you probably don’t know more than a 150 people from your country, and yet you feel so connected to them that you’re prepared to fight for your people, your nation, your country!
 There is an element of manipulation here that many of us are unfamiliar with; we often get manipulated to think that our national identity is somehow conterminous with us as individuals collectively.

-If you’re smart, you’ll realise that the situation is a lot more complex than the simple ownership of ‘labels, and there’s a lot more going on than just competition over ‘identity labels’.
+If you’re smart, you’d have realised that the situation is a lot more complex than the simple ownership of ‘labels, and there’s a lot more going on than just competition over ‘identity labels’.
 Identities are not mere abstractions in our head either, the sort of fuzzy emotions that keep us warm during a cold night as we sit in front of a warm fire.
 Identities have material consequences that are not necessarily fair or benign.
-They also have ‘special interest groups’ who claim to speak for the ‘nation’ when in fact they are only concerned about the priorities of their group and special interests.
+They have ‘special interest groups’ who claim to speak for the ‘nation’ when in fact they are only concerned about the priorities of their group and special interests.
 But, this can also lead to a reaction.
 From the midst of the dispossessed can come a people who challenge their forced identification with something they’re opposed to – the ‘status quo’.
 In most instances, the status quo helps prop up privileged groups; it is a means of self-perpetuating an imbalance in society whilst protecting the vital interests of a tiny group.

 Challenging the status quo can oftentimes prove perilous, but for some people, even if they were to lose everything, get locked up in some dingy prison, they believe strongly that an ‘identity’ has been imposed upon them; they are really speaking about unfair material circumstances, inequality and discrimination.
 The imposed identity in this respect becomes a symbol of something rotten.
 Think of an African-‘American’ living in ‘Jim Crow’ America being told he must fight for his country in Vietnam, because this is how patriots of America should behave.
-And he retorts that he would first have to be treated like an ‘American’ for him to be willing to give up his life for his fellow Americans!
+And he retorts that he would first have to be treated like an ‘equal’ for him to be willing to give up his life for his fellow Americans!

 These are people of conscience.